uwugrl/uwugrl/README.md

-## Hello, it is Lunya :3
+## Hello, it is mldchan

-Hi, I'm Lunya, a trans catgirl who enjoys making content, like Akabot (a Discord bot), Astolfo Forge Mod (a Minecraft mod), and Astolfo Is Coming for You (a Windows program where Astolfo compliments you).
+Hi, I'm mldchan.I enjoy making content, like Akabot (a Discord bot), Astolfo Forge Mod (a Minecraft mod), and Astolfo Is Coming for You (a Windows program where Astolfo compliments you).
 Sometimes I make YouTube videos about projects and other content.

 This is my GitHub mirror account.
 All of my code is mirrored here from https://code.mldchan.dev/ to [Codeberg](https://codeberg.org/mldchan), [git.gay](https://git.gay/mld/) and [this GitHub account](https://github.com/uwugrl).